magic-cabinet/CognOS/docs/INTRODUCTION.md

 (add some more concrete information regarding this later)
 - a lot of money is being placed into AI, and a lot of power and water is being used to maintain this system.
-- However, it is important that the energy going into this AI system is worth the power it cost
+- However, it is important that the energy going into this AI system is worth the power it cost which in the current state is not quite there which is causing the AI bubble.

 ### Ethics
-- ethical ue of information, and ofc respecting data
+- ethical ue of information, and ofc respecting data and adhering to things like PII, and GDSR

 ### Similar Companies

 - palantir, which is out of reach for most people
-- google, which indexes information, but is extremely bias and
+- google, which indexes information, but is extremely bias and earns money via ad venue